Gold Street, Clifton Hill 3068.

 Melway ref: 2C, H3

-The draft masterplan was developed following an initial round of public consultation in March 2014.
+The draft masterplan was developed following public consultation in March 2014 and Council is now calling for further community input on the plan.

 The draft masterplan can be viewed in full here: Darling_Gardens_Draft_Masterplan_-_July_2014 (2.72 MB)